 - Provide a safe and supportive environment for all employees, where all staff members feel included and part of the NPC community.

 - Promote and encourage education, awareness, growth, and professional development of individual staff.

 - Understand and address the cultural context of our projects.

-- Commit to information sharing to promote the institutionalization of cultural knowledge within our company.
+- Commit to information sharing to promote cultural knowledge within our company.